Birth Control Medications (Contraceptives) (cont.)

 Drug and Food Interactions and Side Effects of Birth Control Medications

 Drug or Food Interactions

-Birth control may cause a change in vision, necessitating a change in prescription, or an inability to wear contact lens.
+Birth control may cause a change in vision, necessitating a change in eyeglass prescription, or an inability to wear contact lens.
 Birth control pills do not provide protection from sexually transmitted diseases (STDs).
-The pills must be taken daily and consistently (at the same time every day).
-If a woman stops taking birth control pills, it may take a few months for her normal ovulatory cycle to return; however, once stopped, a woman can become pregnant even if her cycle has not returned to normal.
-The following general side effects apply to all the hormonal birth control medications, regardless of how they are taken (for example, pills, topical patch, injection): nausea, breast tenderness, fluid retention, weight gain, acne, breakthrough bleeding, missed periods, headaches, depression, anxiety, other mood changes, and lower sexual desire.
-Additionally, the following more serious side effects may occur:
+The pills ideally should be taken daily and consistently at the same time every day.
+If a woman stops taking birth control pills, it may take several months for her normal ovulatory cycle to return.
+Once the pills are stopped, a woman can become pregnant even if her menstrual cycle has not returned to normal.
+The following general side effects apply to all the hormonal birth control medications, regardless of how they are taken (for example, pills, topical patch, injection): nausea, breast tenderness, fluid retention, weight gain, acne, breakthrough bleeding, missed periods, headaches, depression, anxiety, other mood changes, and decreased sexual desire.
+Additionally, the following more serious complications may occur: